 The final segment, and the first one discontinued, starred Minerva Mink (Julie Brown).
 Minerva, originally named Marilyn after Marilyn Monroe, was an extremely sexy anthropomorphic mink created by writer Paul Dini and Stoner.
-Minerva’s shorts were centered around her attractiveness and the Tex Avery-styled reactions of males who encountered her, while she would have no interest in them (although, when she spotted an attractive male the opposite would happen).
-She borrowed elements from a variety of famous sex symbols; in particular Veronica Lake, who shared Minerva’s hairstyle.
-Minerva was originally designed to be “naked” like Slappy, but the management felt it wasn’t appropriate for family entertainment and she was redesigned to be wearing a red jumpsuit and her cleavage was airbrushed away in one episode.
-Ultimately, Minerva’s shorts were dropped from the show due to their adult nature though she continued to make cameo appearances in other shorts and remained in the opening sequence.
-Minerva was the only segment not to have its own theme, however Minerva did constantly sing “It’s Not Pretty Being Me.”
+Minerva’s shorts were centered around her attractiveness and the Tex Avery-styled reactions of males who encountered her, while she would have no interest in them (although, when she spotted an attractive male, the opposite would happen).
+She borrowed elements from a variety of famous sex symbols; in particular Veronica Lake, who inspired Minerva’s hairstyle.
+Minerva was originally designed to be “naked” like Slappy, but given her human-like form it was decided it would be better if she were clothed.
+Minerva’s shorts ended up being dropped from the show due to their overtly sexual nature not really being appropriate for the intended audience, and attempting to “flip the script” on the cartoon male wolf characterization didn’t come through as planned with Minerva being portrayed as gold-digging and vapid.

 |Spielberg and his favorite creations.|

-Spielberg was the most active in the production of Animaniacs out of all of Amblin Entertainment’s collaborations with Warner Bros.
-Animation.
-He served as the series’ head writer, came up with plot outlines, read storyboards and came to recording sessions.
-He was also instrumental in choosing what characters and segments ultimately made it into the show.
 Ruegger supervised the overall production and the writer’s room, while Stoner, Hastings, Rusty Mills and Rich Arons contributed scripts while serving as series producers.
-Other writers included Paul Rugg, Liz Holzman, Deanna Oliver, Nicholas Hollander, Charlie Howell, Gordon Bressack, Jeff Kwitny, Earl Kress and Randy Rogel, as well as McCann and Minton.
-The writers all came from a combination of cartoon and sketch comedy backgrounds, and each utilized personal experiences to come up with stories.
-No matter the scenario presented, the producers knew the cast assembled by voice director Andrea Romano was up to the task.
+Other writers included Oliver, Paul Rugg, Liz Holzman, Nicholas Hollander, Charlie Howell, Gordon Bressack, Jeff Kwitny, Earl Kress and Randy Rogel, as well as McCann and Minton.
+The writers all came from a combination of cartoon and sketch comedy backgrounds.
+Extremely loose ideas were pitched and given the go-ahead, with the goal to make each other—especially Ruegger—laugh.
+Ruegger would also test jokes out on his children, using their reactions as a gauge.

 |The hard-working animators.|